CF Industries Holdings Inc. (CF) Reveals an Earnings Mystery

 Credit Suisse gave a rating of “Underperform” to CF, setting the target price at $73 in the report published on July 14th of the current year.

-After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.80% of loss for the given period.
+After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.66% of gains for the given period.

-During the last 5 trading sessions, CF fell by -0.98%, which changed the moving average for the period of 200-days by +83.48% in comparison to the 20-day moving average, which settled at $99.00.
-In addition, CF Industries Holdings Inc. saw 46.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CF rose by +14.35%, which changed the moving average for the period of 200-days by +87.20% in comparison to the 20-day moving average, which settled at $103.91.
+In addition, CF Industries Holdings Inc. saw 67.21% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CF starting from Hoker Richard A, who sale 6,684 shares at the price of $94.90 back on Jun 06.
-After this action, Hoker Richard A now owns 45,243 shares of CF Industries Holdings Inc., valued at $634,344 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CF starting from Frost Bert A, who sale 20,964 shares at the price of $112.01 back on Aug 24.
+After this action, Frost Bert A now owns 41,424 shares of CF Industries Holdings Inc., valued at $2,348,098 using the latest closing price.

 Stock Fundamentals for CF